Noyha/photo-album-server/README.md

-## Photo Album App
+## Photo Album Server

-Name: Noy Hadaria

-Course: FullStack 4580 - Asaf Blum

-# instructions:

-# For Front:
+clone the client repository (photo-album-client):

 * npm install

-* change src/components/header name to Header

 * npm run build

-# For Back:
+then, clone https://github.com/Noyha/photo-album-server.git and run:

 * npm install

 * npm start

-* runing on port 5000
+The server will host the build folder from the frontend project

-fixed - build directory hosted on server, runing on port 5000
+server runs on port 5000